jalcock-training/azure-hybrid-landing-zone/docs/planning/project-plan.md

 This document outlines the project plan for the Azure Hybrid Landing Zone.
 It defines the phases, deliverables, and sequencing required to build a minimal, cost‑efficient, and enterprise‑aligned hybrid cloud environment using Azure, Azure Arc, Terraform, and GitHub Actions.
 The plan is structured to allow incremental progress while maintaining a clear architectural direction.

+This project represents Phase 1 of a broader landing zone evolution, with the architecture intentionally structured to support future enterprise‑grade governance.

 ## 1. Project Objectives

 The primary objectives of the project are to: